PokefanMarcel/yumepokered/README.md

 - Faster dialogue to buy coins at the Game Corner.
 - New nurse room in the SS.Anne.
 - Pokémon base stats can be consulted directly in the Pokédex.
-- Unlockable ability to view DVs and Stat.Exp (the Gen 1 equivalents of IVs and EVs).
+- Unlock the ability to view DVs and Stat.Exp (the Gen 1 equivalents of IVs and EVs) at the new Pokémon Academy.
 - Obtain the *Poké Beeper* from Oak's aide on Route 6 to get alerts when your box is almost full.

 There are also many other smaller tweaks to the original game, and still more to come!